 Last updated on April 16th, 2020

 We all know that e-mail is the primary channel for business communication, and it will be for many years to come.
 Most users spend a significant amount of time using email to fulfil their day to day duties.
-In-fact a recent study found that 46% of email users spend more than two hours each day doing something in their mail box.
+In fact, a recent study found that 46% of email users spend more than two hours each day doing something in their mailbox.
 The same study found that 75% of a company’s IP is stored in a company’s messaging systems!
 I don’t think I can really disagree with those figures based on my experience.

 So, here are 10 reasons you should be using an email archiving solution:

-1) Keeping an archive of your emails allows businesses to meet their legal and compliance obligations.
+1. Keeping an archive of your emails allows businesses to meet their legal and compliance obligations.
 Many sectors have specific rules and regulations in relation to data retention, such as the health, financial and legal sectors, but all businesses must be able to pull back emails on demand from a court.

-In short you have to retain all of your email by law.
-Most countries have applicable laws, the US and UK certainly do.
-However, you shouldn’t have an email archive to just comply with regulations, it should be a critical and valuable asset to your business.
-At the end of the day we are pretty much all working in a knowledge-economy, most of the value in most businesses is based on knowledge, and that knowledge is typically stored on the IT systems – a huge big chunk of that being in the email system.
+In short, you have to retain all of your emails by law.
+Most countries have applicable laws, the US and the UK certainly do.
+However, you shouldn’t have an archive to just comply with regulations, it should be a valuable asset to your business.
+Most of the value in most businesses is based on knowledge, and that knowledge is typically stored on the IT systems – a huge big chunk of that is in the email system.

 I should note that solutions come in numerous shapes and sizes.
 The costs and effectiveness of these can also vary wildly.
 Take time to choose the right solution, whether it’s internal or cloud-based.
 At the end of the day, a solution that is remote to the site that hosts your email servers makes sense.
 This may be at another office, a managed cloud service, or your own device located at a data centre.

 An internal IT team or an outsourced IT support provider?